TaylorHo/make-it-safer/README.md

 ### Contributions

 - The vulnerabilities fix scripts were made by [taylorho](https://github.com/TaylorHo).
-- The packages updating scripts were made by [wellwelwel](https://github.com/wellwelwel), on the package [packages-update](https://github.com/wellwelwel/packages-update). thanks!
+- The packages updating scripts were made by [wellwelwel](https://github.com/wellwelwel), on the package [packages-update](https://github.com/wellwelwel/packages-update).
+Thanks!

 ### FOSS